-Now in its eighth year, eMuse has been serving the Bush Poetry community by providing useful information about our artform, Australian Heritage, culture history and our way of life.
+Now in its ninth year, eMuse has been serving the Bush Poetry community by providing useful information about our artform, Australian Heritage, culture history and our way of life.
 While the primary objective is for the benefit of Bush Poets, eMuse holds the interest of all Australians and those who love all the amazing facets of our wide brown land.

-- Land of Legends: Smithy.
+- Land of Legends: Norfolk Island

 - Club Directory: A comprehensive list of contacts for Bush Poets and Writers.